open/close all folders

 - Cowboy Cop

-- Screw the Rules, I Have Connections!: Throws Emelia into Despair without a trial, because he's the boss at IRPO and can do whatever he wants.
+- Screw the Rules, I Have Connections!: Throws Emelia into Despair without a trial, because he's the boss at IRPO and can do whatever he wants and he was pissed off that his buddy Ren died.

 - Drowning My Sorrows